flancia-coop/doc.anagora.org/fellowship-of-the-link.md

          - "advertising is the colonizing force of capitalism in internet spaces"
          - [[mutual aid]] societies yielded technologies like [[insurance]]
          - it feels like we're trying to find our way back to some of these concepts
+     - #azs book on modern unions
+         - you can't get to the revolution until people feel safe

 ## 2022-10-26
 - Attending: [[peter kaminski]] [[chris aldrich]] [[flancian]] [[bentley davis]] [[maparent]] [[samuel klein]]